stevereich/split-panel-layout/README.md

 # About Me

-I'm a long time developer, but relativly new with managing my own Github repos.
-I appreciate your patience and guidance in helping me us it and making anything I throw up, better!
+I'm a long time developer, but relatively new with managing my own Github repos.
+I appreciate your patience and guidance in helping me use it and making anything I throw up, better!

 Thanks,
 -steve